Binary Tree in Action (Serialization)

 Thus, the nodes

-list represents the preorder traversal result of a binary tree.
-The problem now is: how can we reconstruct a binary tree from its preorder traversal result?
+list represents the pre-order traversal of a binary tree.
+The problem now is: how to reconstruct a binary tree from its pre-order traversal results?

-In the previous article Binary Tree Fundamentals (Construction), it was mentioned that at least two types of traversals (preorder, inorder, or postorder) are needed to reconstruct a binary tree.
-This is because the previous traversal results did not record information about null pointers.
-The nodes
+As mentioned in the previous article Binary Tree Mastery (Construction), typically, you need at least two types of traversal results (pre-order, in-order, or post-order) to reconstruct a binary tree.
+This is because the traversal results in the previous article did not include information about null pointers.
+However, the nodes

-list here includes the information about null pointers, so the binary tree can be reconstructed using just the nodes
+list here includes null pointer information, allowing us to reconstruct the binary tree using only the nodes

 list.

-Thus, the deserialization process follows the same principle: first, determine the root node root
+Therefore, the deserialization process is similar: first determine the root node root

-, then recursively generate the left and right subtrees following the preorder traversal rules:
+, and then follow the pre-order traversal rules to recursively generate the left and right subtrees: